Harry Vardon, often called ‘The Greyhound’ for his ability to catch and overtake the field, was the professional at South Herts for 35 years.

 Harry Vardon’s legacy to the golfing world lives on not only through the Tour trophies but with the grip that he popularised.
 Now the symbol of South Herts Golf Club, the ‘Vardon Grip’ remains the most commonly used method of holding a club.

-A ‘Blue Plaque’ can be found on Harry Vardon’s house at 35 Totteridge Lane and every year, on the day of the Vardon Open (the Club’s open competition) the Captain of South Herts lays a wreath on Harry Vardon’s grave at nearby St Andrew’s Church.
+A ‘Blue Plaque’ can be found on Harry Vardon’s house at 35 Totteridge Lane (No. 14 when Vardon was in residence but renumbered post war) and every year, on the day of the Vardon Open (the Club’s open competition) the Captain of South Herts lays a wreath on Harry Vardon’s grave at nearby St Andrew’s Church.

 And lastly, do remember his sound advice, “Don’t play too much golf.
 Two rounds a day are plenty.”